 5.2 Financial requirements.
 Optima Speech Therapy also is required to share Financial data to comply with local tax laws

 5.3 Other parties.
-Any transfers outside the above which contain Personal Identifying Information (PII) to third parties such as hospitals, GPs, nursing homes, are only made once the owner of the data has given express written permission by letter or email to do so.
+Any transfers outside the above which contain Personal Identifying Information (PII) to third parties including but not limited to hospitals, GPs, nursing homes, are only made once the owner of the data has given express written permission by letter or email to do so.

-Consent will be sought on the Website order form and will have a link to this policy for transparency.
-Users will be directed to read the privacy statement and to tick agree to the Terms.
+6.1 Consent will be sought on the Website order form and will have a link to this policy for transparency.
+Users will be directed to read this Statement and to tick agree to the Terms and Conditions.
 Services cannot be initiated without ticked consent to our “Privacy and GDPR Statement” and “Terms and Conditions”.
 Should a customer wish to withdraw their consent for data to be processed, they can do so by contacting Optima Speech Therapy at email@example.com

 - By limiting the data that we collect in the first instance.
 All data collected by us will be collected solely for the purposes set out at section 1 above, and will be collected for specified, explicit and legitimate purposes.
 The data will not be processed any further in a manner that is incompatible with those purposes save in the special circumstances referred to in section 5.1.
 Furthermore, all data collected by us will be adequate, relevant and limited to what is necessary in relation to the purposes for which it is collected which include, inter alia, the assessment, diagnosis and treatment of speech, language and communication disorders.